heydari-dev/heydari-dev/README.md

 -->

 ---

-# Hi there! 👋
+## Hi there! 👋
-I'm Ali, a passionate developer and AI enthusiast.
+I'm Ali, a software developer with a strong interest in artificial intelligence.
+I enjoy solving complex problems and learning new technologies.

 ---

 ## About Me 🚀
+I'm currently focused on expanding my knowledge in AI and deep learning.
+Here's what I'm into:
-- Currently learning: Advanced AI concepts and deep learning model development.
+- Exploring AI and machine learning techniques
-- Interests:
-  - Artificial Intelligence and Machine Learning
-  - Web development and scalable services
+- Developing scalable web applications
-  - Data analysis and image processing
+- Working with data and experimenting with image processing

 ---